adopted-ember-addons/ember-inputmask/README.md

   decimal=false radix='.'}}
 ```

-Number inputs only accept numbers, and can be formatted using the following
+Number inputs only accept numbers, and can be modified using the following
 options:

-  - `group`: Display the number grouped for readability (i.e. `1,234` vs.
+  - `group`: Display the number grouped for readability (e.g. `1,234` vs.
     `1234`).
   - `groupSize`: Change the size of the groups.
   - `separator`: Change the group separator.
 (Caveat: If radix and separator are